Tinystep1/cmfive-docs/_tutorials/anatomy_module/theModelsFolder.md

 ```
 The model properties must be named according to the column names on the database table.

 Now that we have our model and service class we can start creating some actions for our module.
-Click Next below.